AGSQ11/ngx_http_webp_module/README.md

 ## Overview

 The NGINX ENGIWBP (ENGINYRING WebP) module is a dynamic image conversion and optimization solution for NGINX.
 It provides on-the-fly conversion of JPEG, PNG, and AVIF images to WebP format, with intelligent caching and serving capabilities.
-JPEG XL support is optional.
+JPEG XL support is optional and may require additional steps to implement.

 ## Features

 - On-the-fly conversion of JPEG, PNG, and AVIF to WebP
-- Optional JPEG XL support
+- Optional JPEG XL support (advanced setup required)
 - Configurable WebP quality settings
 - Intelligent caching mechanism
 - Rate limiting to prevent abuse